• Skip to main content

 Ingredients

-• 5 peaches cut into wedges
+• 5 peaches, cut into wedges

-• 1 punnet fresh raspberries
+• 125 g (1 cup) fresh raspberries

-• 75 g caster sugar
+• 75 g (½ cups) caster sugar

-• 90 g cold butter salted or unsalted
+• 90 g (½ cups) cold butter, salted or unsalted

-• 90 g caster sugar
+• 90 g (⅔ cups) caster sugar

-• 140 g plain flour
+• 140 g (1 cup) plain flour

 • 1 teaspoon baking powder

-• 1 teaspoon milk *see notes
+• 2 teaspoons milk, see notes

-• 2 tablespoon flaked almonds
+• 2 tablespoons flaked almonds

-• zest of 1 lemon
+• Zest of 1 lemon

 Instructions

-• Preheat the oven to 160c for a fan oven (170c for conventional)
+• Preheat your oven to 160°C for a fan oven (170°C for a conventional oven).

-• Use a spoon to top the fruit with the cobbler topping.
-Sprinkle with some demerara sugar and the flaked almonds.
-Bake until the fruit is juicy and bubbling up around the edges and the cobbler topping is golden and fluffy this should take about 20-30 minutes.
+• Bake in the preheated oven for 25-30 minutes, or until the fruit is juicy and bubbling around the edges and the cobbler topping is golden and fluffy.

 Notes